yuvaldrori/documentation/_posts/docker/jet/2015-05-25-installation.md

 ---

 <div class="info-block">

-These commands are only applicable if you want to run the `jet` binary locally.
-If you only want to run your builds via the Codeship website you can skip these steps.
+These installation instructions are applicable if you want to run the Codeship local development CLI, `jet` binary, locally.
+If you only want to run your builds via the hosted Codeship environment, you can skip these steps.
 </div>

 * include a table of contents